bdunu24/Project-1-Web-Stack-Implementation-LAMP-Stack/README.md

 Once you have signed-in to your AWS account, navigate to the top-right of the screen and select your preferred region (this should be the closest region to your physical location).

 ![](prefregion.png)

+After you have selected your region, navigate to the search bar and type in EC2.
+Select the EC2 service that appears.